 - origin story – a request for piece about where your story came from, what inspired it, etc. This will run half a year after your story – and hopefully bring you new readers.
 It’s up to you whether to include spoilers.

-- link – a link to a new Submittable form where you can attach the contract and paste all the above information in.
+- link – a link to a Google form where you can attach the contract and paste all the above information in.

 Once I get all the above, I create draft Metaphorosis posts for it all.
 Then you get paid!
 I send the payment via whatever PayPal address you provided.
 I’ll send a confirming e-mail, along with any clarifying questions about the bio, etc.